Goshen, Utah: Culture

 In 1998, the Lou Diamond Phillips film Bats shot a scene in Goshen.
 The same year, the James Belushi film Made Men also shot scenes in Goshen.

-In 2017, The Church of Jesus Christ of Latter-day Saints filmed an adaptation of The Book of Mormon as a series known as The Book of Mormon Videos.

 In October 2020, Dallas Jenkins began filming season 2 of The Chosen inside a set owned by The Church of Jesus Christ of Latter-day Saints that replicates a section of old Jerusalem.